alialoraebi/F1_23_App/README.md

 ```bash
 npm install
 ```
 Inside the backend directory, create .env file and add your own MongoDB PASSWORD and JWT_SECRET.
-Make sure the uri in server.js is changed to match with your MongoDB account.
+Make sure the MongoDB connection in server.js is changed to match with your MongoDB account.

 3. Start the development server for "backend" and "f1-23-app" directories:
 ```bash